Maple vs Walnut Cutting Board 2026: Which is Better? [30-Day Test]?

 • Harder on knives: The extra hardness means your knife edge dulls 15% faster vs walnut.

 Best for: Daily meal prep, heavy chopping, and anyone on a budget who wants a workhorse.
+Learn the exact monthly oiling schedule to keep it from cracking.

 Walnut Cutting Boards: Pros and Cons